Dashlane Password Manager Review 2023

 Security

 Dashlane saves passwords using AES 256-bit encryption, which is considered to be extremely secure.
-Just how secure your master password is though depends on you.
-Since there's no way of recovering your master password, – besides adding one or more emergency contacts – it's impossible to abuse the recovery feature to obtain it, making Dashlane more secure than a number of its competitors.
+Just how safe your master password is depends on you.
+Since there's no way of recovering it, apart from adding an emergency contact, the recovery feature can't be misused to obtain it.
+This makes Dashlane much more secure than several of its competitors.

-Using the mobile app creates a potential security risk.
-In addition to the master password, users can enable fingerprint verification for logging into websites, however, this is optional and its utilization depends on your security priorities.
+Mobile app use poses a potential security risk.
+In addition to the master password, users can enable fingerprint verification for logging into websites.
+This is optional though, and using it depends on your security priorities.

 Visit Website